edvinand/OmegaV_BLE_Course/README.md

 <br>

 Note that all the screenshots are using nRF Connect for Desktop.
-This would require an additional DK, so use the app nRF Connect for Android/iOS.
+This would require an additional DK, so use the mobile app nRF Connect for Android/iOS.
 You will find it on App Store/Google Play.

 </br>